riccardo-gentilucci/vix-forecasting-ttm/README.md

-# VIX Forecasting using IBM Granite TTM (SOTA Foundation Model)
+# VIX Forecasting using IBM Granite TTM

 This project evaluates the performance of **Tiny Time Mixers (TTM)**, a SOTA Foundation Model from IBM Research, for predicting the Cboe Volatility Index (VIX).